JuliaLang/julia/doc/manual/metaprogramming.rst

 expression that was false.
 Notice that it would not be possible to write this as a function, since only the *value* of the condition and not the expression that computed it would be available.

+The ``@assert`` example also shows how macros can include a ``quote`` block, which allows for convenient manipulation of expressions inside the macro body.

 Hygiene
 ~~~~~~~